saucelabs/sauce-docs/docs/orchestrate/best-practices.md

 ### Add Maven settings.xml file

 Maven includes support for a global settings file.
 This is normally used to configure global dependencies and registry locations.
-If your project requires the global settings.xml file be present then you must ensure that file exists within your docker image.
+If your project requires the global settings.xml file be present then you must ensure that file exists within your container image.

 The maven settings.xml file is generaly found within the home directory of your local dev environment.
 In order to copy the settings.xml file located in your home directory you need to update your Dockerfile and where you run the ```docker build``` command from.